 Trustee Ownership of Shares.
 Each Fund is required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares and each other series of the Trust as of the end of the most recently completed calendar year.
 Dollar amount ranges disclosed are established by the SEC.
 "Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934, as amended (the "1934 Act").

-As of the date of this SAI, the Funds had not yet commenced operations and no Shares were outstanding.
+As of the date of this SAI, none of the Funds had commenced operations and, therefore, no Trustee or officer of the Trust owned Shares.